senthilkumarnjsp/Crime-Zero.inc/README.md

 This project has been created as an Assessment for FullStack Developer

+---

 ## Description about the project

 The time is set in a dystopian future when crime is a global issue.
-Crime Zero Inc. sets up a SMS service where you type in 0 <space> <code> to call for a super hero for rescue.
+Crime Zero Inc. sets up a SMS service where you type in 0 < space > < code > to call for a super hero for rescue.
 You are assigned the job of developing a system that reads this code and translates into possible names of super heroes so that Crime Zero Inc. can send a distress signal to alarm your savior.
 The program should map the standard telephone keypad numbers to corresponding letters with the